M-Series Smart Glasses Support PageDocumentation, contact information and product downloads for M300 and M300XL

 The M-Series Smart Glasses are not a CTS (Compatibility Test Suite) compliant device and does not support the Play Store or other Google Mobile Services (GMS) not covered by the Android Open Source license.

 Open the Settings application and then select Wi-Fi from the top of the list.
 Enable the WiFi by toggling Off to On.
-The M300 will then scan for available networks.
+The device will then scan for available networks.
 Scroll down to the network you want to connect to and select it.
 A standard Android keyboard will come up if the network is password protected.
 Use this keyboard to enter the password.
-The touchpad and buttons can be used to navigate the soft keyboard.
+The touchpad and buttons can be used to navigate the keyboard.